todogroup/osposurvey/2019/questions.md

 * Train developers to contribute to open source projects
 * Create its own open source projects
 * Attend and speak at open source events or conferences
->ROUTING: "Survey ends if "Never" is answered for everything

 4. Does your company have a formal policy governing use and contribution to open source projects in the following areas?
-* Yes
-* No, but planning one
-* No
->ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

-## Part 2
-### Part 2a
-5. Does your company have an open source program (either formal or informal) or management initiative? *
 >{Yes No Don't know}

-6. What are the primary responsibilities of the open source program?
-(Check all that apply)
 * Use of open source code in products (dependencies)
 * Releasing open source code or projects
 * List of acceptable licenses
 * Contributing upstream to open source projects
 * Sponsoring open source projects, events or foundations

+5. Does your company have an open source program (either formal or informal) or management initiative? *
+>{Yes No Don't know}
+>ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

+## Part 2
+### Part 2a

+6. What are the primary responsibilities of the open source program?
+(Check all that apply)
 * Owning and overseeing the execution of open source strategy
 * Clearly communicating the open source strategy within and outside the company
 * Facilitating the effective use of open source in commercial products and services